forquare/hashbang0.com/content/post/2008-11-23-an-englishmans-forecast-of-applications-on-the-cloud.md

 There have been lots of talk over the past couple of years, and now more than any time in that gap of applications on cloud.
 Netbooks have been talked of:
 > Wikipedia:
-"A netbook is a small to medium sized, light-weight, low-cost, energy-efficient laptop, generally optimized for internet based services such as web browsing and e-mailing."
+"A netbook is a small to medium sized, light-weight, low-cost, energy-efficient laptop, generally optimised for internet based services such as web browsing and e-mailing."
 Which basically says to me, run a minimal system on your side and let the cloud do the rest.

 This is all well and good, conceptually it's a brilliant idea.
 In fact, I do this and more everyday at work (large server serves me not just apps, but also my session on the OS)